Looking for the best fat-burning cardio workouts to lose weight? Get 8 cardio workouts ideas for cardio workouts at home

 The key to achieving your goal with cardio workouts is the intensity level.
 This article will guide you on the basics of choosing the right cardio workout for losing weight.

 Although it was principally designed to reduce the impact on the hips and the knees, however, elliptical cardio exercises are low-impact exercises that can help quickly burn unwanted fats.

 While they are not as great as the treadmills and stair masters, elliptical cardio offers a great alternative to exercises like treadmills and stair masters.
 The average 180 lb elliptical can help burn approximately 500 to 600 calories an hour.

-If you’re planning to go on an above moderate pace, you can achieve optimum results by switching the intensity, speed, and resistance.
+If you’re planning to go at an above moderate pace, you can achieve optimum results by switching the intensity, speed, and resistance.
 To burn fat on an elliptical, you can add a high incline to unleash bigger leg muscles, particularly in the gluts.

 Lower the incline if you want to decrease the resistance and work out your quads.
 Make sure not to hold on to the handles or rails too tightly as this could cause shoulder or wrist pain.